ztyyLV/barcode-reader-docs-mobile/programming/android/add-basic-settings.md

 ## Specify Barcode Formats

 Specifying the barcode format is always the first step of barcode reader configuration.
 Be sure to confirm that the target barcode formats are included.
-Meanwhil, excluding the undesired barcodes will improve the processing efficiency.
+Meanwhile, excluding the undesired barcodes will improve the processing efficiency.
 If you are not familiar with barcode format, the <a href="https://www.dynamsoft.com/barcode-types/barcode-types/" target="_blank">introduction of barcode formats</a> may help you understand it.
 Generally, the barcode format settings are updated via `PublicRuntimeSettings` class by specifying enumeration member of `BarcodeFormat` or `BarcodeFormat_2`.

 ```java
 // Create an instance of PublicRuntimeSettings.